pandas-dev/pandas/doc/source/user_guide/integer_na.rst

    IntegerArray is currently experimental.
 Its API or implementation may change without warning.

+.. versionchanged:: 1.0.0

+   Now uses :attr:`pandas.NA` as the missing value rather than :attr:`numpy.nan`.

 In :ref:`missing_data`, we saw that pandas primarily uses ``NaN`` to represent missing data.
 Because ``NaN`` is a float, this forces an array of integers with any missing values to become floating point.
 In some cases, this may not matter